rdavtian/MLB-Research-Projects/MLB Advanced Scouting Reports/README.md

-# MLB Adavnced Scouting Reports
+# MLB Advanced Scouting Reports

 •	Repo to build R Shiny App meant for advanced scouting and player evalutions for hitters and pitchers